Windy City Grilling

-- Point the front leg of the kettle grill into the wind to minimize wind coming into the bottom vents.
+- Face vents away from the wind.
+Point the front leg of the kettle into the wind to minimize wind coming into the bottom vents.

-- Wind can also cause the ashes in the kettle to whirl and be drawn up onto the food.
-Make sure you open the lid slowly and carefully and expect the unexpected.
+- Open your lid carefully.
+Wind can cause the ashes in the kettle to whirl and be drawn up onto the food.
+Make sure you open the lid slowly and carefully, and expect the unexpected.

-- You have to have the damper open, but pay attention to how hot the grill is cooking and adjust the damper as necessary.
+- Adjust the damper as necessary.
+You have to keep the damper open, but pay attention to how hot the grill is cooking, and adjust the damper accordingly.

 If you have a gas grill:

-- It’s a good idea to turn the grill perpendicular to where the wind is coming from.
+- Anticipate the wind.
+It's a good idea to turn the grill perpendicular to where the wind is coming from.
 The wind will have less effect that way.

 - Always monitor the grill.
 If you notice the gas burners have gone out, turn off the burners and open up the lid and let the air circulate for about five minutes.
 Then relight it.

-- Make sure the indirect setting (medium-off-medium) maintains a 350° F to 375° F temperature.
+- Maintain your temperature.
+Make sure the inderct setting (medium-off-medium) maintains a 350° F to 375° F temperature.

 And finally, always make sure your grill is at least 10 feet away from any buildings.
 Happy Holidays!